emca-it/OP5-Documentation/howto/HOWTOs/How_to_Upgrade_to_op5_Monitor_6.0.md

     2.  *\# yum upgrade*
     3. Answer yes if any updates are available

-2. Verify that you have backup version 4.0.0 and op5 monitor version 5.8.4
+2. Verify that you have backup version 4.0.0 and OP5 Monitor version 5.8.4
      *\# rpm -qa |egrep ‘monitor-release|backup’*

 ## Upgrade offline system

-If you do not have access to the internet from your op5 server, follow these steps to do an offline upgrade.
+If you do not have access to the internet from your OP5 server, follow these steps to do an offline upgrade.

-You need to download and get the following files to the op5 Monitor server:
+You need to download and get the following files to the OP5 Monitor server:
  <http://repos.op5.com/centos/5/x86_64/system-addons/3.0/updates/perl-Config-Simple-4.59-1.el5.rf.noarch.rpm>
  <http://repos.op5.com/centos/5/x86_64/system-addons/3.0/updates/op5backup-2.2.0-op5.1.noarch.rpm>
  <http://repos.op5.com/centos/5/x86_64/monitor/5/updates/op5-monitor-repo-config-5.7.3.3-op5.1.noarch.rpm>